Top 5 High-Yield Retirement Income Strategies

 #1.
 Covered Calls

-You can also use option screeners, like optionDash, to find opportunities that meet your requirements without having to manually sort through hundreds of tickers.
+Option screeners can help you find opportunities that meet your requirements without having to manually sort through hundreds of tickers.

 optionDash makes it easy to find covered call opportunities for your portfolio, matching your income requirements with risk tolerance.
 Source: optionDash